upenndigitalscholarship/printing-in-prisons/blog/goldstein.md

 <p style="margin-top: 10px;"></p>
-Clarification: I used Chat GPT solely for vocabulary/ synonymms.
+Clarification: I used Chat GPT solely for vocabulary/ synonyms.
 I did so, because I found myself being very repetitive, especially when trying to explain that Harry used his background and religion to connect and give to the communtiy around him in prison.
 There was definitely no copying/pasting or sentence/paragraph generation from Chat GPT.